 - Typically hotels use mattress pads so that the mattresses underneath remain clean and the top layer can be washed or easily maintained for hygiene purposes.
-It is also a great idea for use in your guest room, so that each time you can give your new guests a clean surface to sleep on.
+It is also a great idea for use in your guest room so that each time you can give your new guests a clean surface to sleep on.

 Like with pads, a mattress topper is similarly an additional layer of mattress over your original one.
 These are thicker than mattress pads and essentially provide many of the same benefits as pads, such as comfort, revitalizing a sagging mattress, and longevity.
 If your mattress has lost its charm and is no longer comfortable, and you do not wish to buy a new one right away, then a mattress topper is your best option.
-Toppers are typically used when you do not wish to change your mattress immediately, or the new one you bought is too stiff or you feel an added layer will make your sleep more comfortable.
+Toppers are typically used when you do not want to change your mattress immediately, or the new one you bought is too stiff, or you feel an added layer will make your sleep more comfortable.
 They are readily available online and in stores, easily purchased and taken away in your car or SUV due to their lightweight and compact nature.
 What’s more is they are very competitively priced.

 - Mattress toppers can range from anything between 1-5 inches thick to give added comfort.
 Generally the thicker the better because they tend to last longer and are more durable.

-- In terms of material, most of the common and relatively cheap options are memory foam, which takes the shape of the body by contouring using body temperature, and gives you more comfort, meaning a better sleep.
+- In terms of material, most of the popular and relatively cheap options are memory foam, which takes the shape of the body by contouring using body temperature, and gives you more comfort, meaning a better sleep.
 Gel foam is also a popular option but slightly more costly.
 There are even more expensive options such as latex mattress toppers.
-Essentially, latex vs memory foam is a common crossroad which you’ll need to know about before you hit the “add to cart” button.
+Essentially, latex vs. memory foam is a common crossroad which you’ll need to know about before you hit the “add to cart” button.

 - Like with pads, mattress toppers can either be designed so they just sit on the top of the mattress or there could be elastic bands to keep them in position.

 If buying a mattress pad, get one which is washable, else it simply beats the purpose.
 Also look for something quite thick, you will notice a huge difference in longevity and comfort too.
-Most of the best mattress pads will have some mechanism to secure it in place in order to prevent movement.
+Most of the best mattress pads will have some mechanism to secure it in place to prevent movement.

-There are certainly both pros and cons of mattress toppers, however, if you’re considering buying, try to get one that has a removable and washable cover, this makes addressing hygiene and cleanliness very easy.
+There are indeed both pros and cons of mattress toppers, however, if you’re considering buying, try to get one that has a removable and washable cover, this makes addressing hygiene and cleanliness very easy.
 Also, ones which have elastic bands to keep in place are beneficial.
-Lastly, even if the cost is slightly more, opt for something over 2 inches, it will last longer and the comfort will be more noticeable.
+Lastly, even if the cost is slightly more, opt for something over 2 inches, it will last longer, and the comfort will be more noticeable.